 You can buy swordfish fresh or frozen.
 If frozen, allow it to defrost first before marinating it.
 If you buy swordfish from your local seafood market, the color should always be pale white-pinkish not brown, and it should not have a fishy smell, at all.
 Seafood is always best when you cook it the day it’s bought.

-I always ask the person behind the counter if I can smell my seafood before I buy it to make sure it’s fresh.
+When buying seafood, I always ask the person behind the counter if I can smell my fish before I buy it to make sure it’s fresh.
 It sounds weird, but I do it every time.

 The olive oil and the fresh lemon juice in the marinade is what keeps this Swordfish Oreganata super moist.
 And, in addition, we continue to pour on additional lemon juice and olive oil to our swordfish steaks while they’re cooking.